montrehack/montrehack.github.com/index.md

 ## Challenge : Find The Key

 Description : Reverse engineering and cryptography challenges.
 You must understand how the cryptographic keys are generated.
-2 keygenme and 1 autoit fike.
+Three challenges: 2 keygenme and 1 autoit file.

 Presented by : [Thomas](https://twitter.com/nyx__o)